 What are the proposed changes and what do they mean for employers?

-Last Thursday, 8 April 2021, the Federal Government announced its response to the Respect@Work Report.
-The Respect@Work Report was released as a result of the National Inquiry into Sexual Harassment in Australian Workplaces 2020, an inquiry led by Sex Discrimination Commissioner Kate Jenkins.
+Last Thursday, 8 April 2021, the Federal Government announced its response to the [email protected] Report.
+The [email protected] Report was released as a result of the National Inquiry into Sexual Harassment in Australian Workplaces 2020, an inquiry led by Sex Discrimination Commissioner Kate Jenkins.

 The Report made 55 recommendations, directed at reducing workplace sexual harassment and creating safer, more respectful and productive Australian workplaces.
 Amongst these 55 recommendations were proposed amendments to the Fair Work Act 2009 (Cth), Sex Discrimination Act 1984 (Cth), Workplace Gender Equality Act 2012 (Cth) and the Australian Human Rights Commission Act 1986 (Cth).

 In its reply, titled “A Roadmap for Respect”, the Government has responded to the report’s 55 recommendations.

 What are the key proposed legislative changes?

 Of the 15 legislative changes recommended by Kate Jenkins, only 7 have been agreed to in full by the Government.